 Getting Started With Chassis

-At this point, I feel like kind of a dummy for including both Chassis and VVV as separate things.
+At this point, I feel kind of a dummy for including both Chassis and VVV as separate things.
 The two are essentially the same: frameworks, or maybe just opinionated default configurations for running WordPress servers on Vagrant.
-Chassis has a slightly different philosophy from VVV, and it’s one that might be a bit more in line with how I tend to do things, but I wouldn’t go so far as to say that it’s better or worse than VVV.
+Chassis has a slightly different philosophy from VVV.
+It’s one that might be a bit more in line with how I tend to do things, as each install is self-contained, but I wouldn’t go so far as to say that it’s better or worse than VVV.
 They’re just slightly different tools that have minor (dis)advantages over each other depending on how you’d like to work.

 #! #! #!Three shebangs.